shahinrostami/MooViz/README.md

 This repository will be re-organised at some point, but for now there is only a single data-set.

-**lambda** folder contains the candidate solutions up for consideration at each generation, i.e. they are competing to survive in the next generation and produce offspring.
+**/lambda** folder contains the candidate solutions up for consideration at each generation, i.e. they are competing to survive in the next generation and produce offspring.

-**mu** folder contains the parent solutions, these are solutions which have survived and will producing the lambda solutions.
+**/mu** folder contains the parent solutions, these are solutions which have survived and will producing the lambda solutions.

-**fig** folder contains my own plots of the mu and lambda solutions.
+**/fig** folder contains my own plots of the mu and lambda solutions.

-**gif** folder contains my own ffmpeg GIF output of my /fig folder (ffmpeg -i %d.png output.gif).
+**/gif** folder contains my own ffmpeg GIF output of my /fig folder (ffmpeg -i %d.png output.gif).
 Uploaded to [gfycat](https://gfycat.com/EnragedLikelyBarnacle) too.

 Each folder contains output at each iteration of the optimisation process.